 - The use of student or family credit scores

-For individuals who cannot easily bear the risk that a given higher education program will not deliver a financial outcome that offsets the upfront cost, or for individuals who can no longer access affordable loan financing for whatever reason, Income Share Agreements will serve as a critical alternative.
+For individuals who cannot easily bear the risk that a given higher education program will not deliver a financial outcome that offsets the upfront cost, or for individuals who can no longer access affordable loan financing for whatever reason, Outcome-based loans will serve as a critical alternative.

-Outcome provides a full service platform to design, underwrite, and implement ISA programs.
-At each stage of the ISA creation process, we work with schools on ISA design, regulatory compliance, and the tools to launch and service a successful ISA program.
+Outcome provides a full service platform to design and implement customized loan programs.
+At each stage of the process, we work with schools on program design, student experience, financial regulatory compliance, and the tools to launch and service a successful program.

-- The minimum earnings amount that must be achieved for payments to be made (often set at $20,000/year)
+The minimum earnings amount that must be achieved for payments to be made (often set at $40,000/year).

-Many factors contribute to a thoughtfully designed ISA that is best suited to an academic program and the student body it serves.
-Schools may provide the following data to assist in a tailored program design approach:
+Many factors contribute to a thoughtfully designed loan program that serves students and educators.
+Educators generally provide the some or all of the following data to assist in a tailored program design approach:

 - Degree completion rates